isomerpages/govtech-corp/media/technews/_posts/2022-04-08-post-How tech changed transport in Singapore.md

 – with a total fleet size of about 40,000 bikes.</p>
 <h3>What’s next?</h3>
 <p>As we seek greater convenience in our commutes, the world of transport
 will continue to be shaped by tech and innovation.
-One promising area is&nbsp;
-<a href="https://www.smartnation.gov.sg/what-is-smart-nation/initiatives/Transport/autonomous-vehicles" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">autonomous vehicles</a>, which are already operating along&nbsp;<a href="https://www.straitstimes.com/singapore/transport/pay-to-ride-on-driverless-buses-in-two-areas-until-april-30" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">fixed routes</a>&nbsp;in
-a few places.
+One promising area is&nbsp;autonomous vehicles, which are already operating along&nbsp;<a href="https://www.straitstimes.com/singapore/transport/pay-to-ride-on-driverless-buses-in-two-areas-until-april-30" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">fixed routes</a>&nbsp;in a few places.
 The entire western part of Singapore has also been designated as a testing ground for driverless vehicles.</p>
 <p>It’s hard to predict when driverless vehicles and other transport tech